-It may be obvious, but it is crucial to check if your website is mobile friendly or not.
-Google considers this as a very strong ranking factor.
-Anyone using a phone to look for something on the internet is not willing to wait, therefore the faster your website is, the more likely Google is to reward you with organic rankings.
-In addition, the most common error, the 404 or the ‘page not found’ is often caused by broken links and images within your site.
-Furthermore, running on https is faster, more secure and is one of Google’s many ranking signals and making the switch is pretty easy nowadays.
+It may be obvious, but it is crucial to check if your website is mobile-friendly or not.
+Google considers this as a very strong ranking factor and switched predominantly to mobile-first indexing.
+Anyone using a phone to look for something on the internet is not willing to wait.
+Therefore the faster your website is, the more likely Google is to reward you with organic rankings.
+To test, you can simply use Google’s Mobile-Friendly Testing Tool.

-#4 Link analysis
+#5 Link analysis

-#6 Content evaluation
+#7 Content evaluation

-Overall, evaluate your current content from both a search engine and target audience’s perspective.
+Overall, evaluate your current content from both a search engine and the target audience’s perspective.
 Did it answer all their questions?
 Are the resources given relevant to the topic?
 Do they know what to do next?
 Which blog posts and landing pages are being created to target keywords and bring in inbound traffic?

-#8 Site architecture and design
+#10 Site architecture and design

-In the end, SEO audits are no exact science, there is no prescription to a successful SEO audit, therefore ‘best practices’ are often inconsistent.
+In the end, SEO audits are no exact science.
+There is no prescription to a successful SEO audit, therefore ‘best practices’ are often inconsistent.
 Google changes its algorithm almost daily and rarely tells us why or how.
 So regular audits are a definite must!